 Would you be willing to commit 30 minutes a day to social selling to get predictable, reliable results?

-Need help creating an effective daily LinkedIn social selling plan?
-I cover this in detail in my book, LinkedIn Unlocked, and in my online training and coaching program, Cracking The LinkedIn Code 3.0.
+Need help creating an effective daily LinkedIn social selling strategy.
+I cover this in detail in my book, LinkedIn Unlocked, and in my online training and coaching program, Cracking the LinkedIn Code 4.0.